daviddserb/presidential-elections/README.md

 How it functions:
 - You need to register an account to use the application.
 - If the admin has started the election, you can run for president and get votes.
-- To test the admin functionality, log in with this account (email | password): admin@yahoo.com | admin123EWQ

 Technologies used: Node.js, Express.js, JavaScript, SQL, HTML, CSS, and Bootstrap.